klenert17/Caster/README.md

 ### Reflection

 I used everything I had learned and created the final product.
 This project was challanging at some parts, but I just kept picking at it until it worked.
 This was a fun project.
+For the assembly I used mates to holds parts together and allow parts, like the fork and wheel, to spin.

 ---